 A gap year in sailing is a voyage of discovery.
 Unlike Magellan, though, you won’t be sailing off the edge of the known world - yours is a voyage of self-discovery as you learn what you’re capable of once you go beyond your comfort zone.

 You’ll find that a boat is the perfect place to put classroom theory into real-world practice.
 The skills and experiences that you have here are easily transferred to nearly any workplace.
-Collaboration, cultural competency, creative thinking and problem solving are all necessary attributes of life aboard ship and applicable wherever you go after your voyage ends.
+Collaboration, cultural competency, creative thinking, and problem-solving are all necessary attributes of life aboard a ship and applicable wherever you go after your voyage ends.

 A gap year spent sailing will show you more of the world than most people see in their whole lives.
 So hoist the anchor, throw off the bowlines, catch the following wind, and set sail on a voyage of discovery to create memories that will last a lifetime.

 Where to Go

 The beauty of a sailing gap year is that you don’t just visit a single place.
 These unique adventures can take you across oceans and whole regions to experience dozens of countries in a single gap year.
 Some programs combine several regions while others stick to just one.
 Below are some of the common regions to consider.